Archive for the ‘trails’ Category

 The steps we built are western trail steps, designed for horses and mules.
 Each step is supposed to be 4-6 feet long so that a horse can have its front and back legs on each step before stepping onto the next one.
 This step, Bigeasy, we actually sited even further in front of the timber step above it because that step is overly close to the next step above it.
 When that timber step inevitably rots out and needs to be replaced, it can be relocated a couple of feet forward and then all three steps will have proper spacing.

 Finding the rock, aka rock-shopping, is probably the most enjoyable part.
 Moving it to the work site is often the biggest chore.
 Did I mention Sisyphus?

 You do develop a good sense for the shape and size of each rock as you roll or skid it through the landscape, though.
 We gave names to most of the big ones.
-Basically, if you found the rock and spent enough time wrestling with it, if it was big enough and gravity-enfused enough, then it was your rock and you got to choose a name for it.
+Basically, if you found the rock and spent enough time wrestling with it, if it was big enough and gravity-enfused enough, then it became ‘your’ rock and you got to choose a name for it.
 Names were usually descriptive, but sometimes random.
 For instance, Clancy (a big one fit snugly between Elton and John) was named after a forest service guy who had his macho turned up to eleven.
 Mammoth was an early 500 pounder.
 Bigeasy was surprisingly painless and easy to move.
 P.I.T.A.
 (Pain-in-the-Ass) was the opposite.
 Melon was low-hanging-fruit.
 Quickie was finished quickly.
 The macho, male names of our early rocks led to a series of less macho names, Howard and Jeffrey, then Fabio (very handsome), then Buttercup, Jewel, and Pearl.
 Showtime, the Three Musketeers, Mastodon, Alligator, and Shitzy round out the list, the last of the names I remember.
 A few of those steps and the view from near the top of Duck Pass are below. (more…)